marianamv112/m3-minimal-redux-typescript-playground/README.md

 ## minimal redux typescript playground

-this project is to learn the principles of redux in an typscript enabled environment
+this project is to learn the principles of redux in an TypeScript enabled environment

+open /src/index.tsx to start learning ...